marcoalopez/Python_course/notebooks/installing_Python.md

 This command will export the list of packages and their versions that are installed in the current active conda environment so that you can quickly share it with anyone.

+> [!TIP]
-> 👉 Sharing Conda environments with other researchers facilitates reproducibility in research.
-So we encourage you to create and share an environment.yml file that describes the Python environment in which you have conducted the data analysis every time you make a scientific publication.
+> Sharing Conda environments with other researchers facilitates reproducibility in research.
+So we encourage you to create and share environment.yml files in which you have conducted the data analysis every time you make a scientific publication.